Alexon1999/ansible_setup/README.md

 - **Playbooks**

 YAML files containing a series of tasks to be performed on hosts.
+Ansible is **Procedural** meaning we write the instructions on how to do tasks.

 - **Inventory**